Huskyeder/stackato-doc/admin/cluster/harbor.rst

 config set ...`` command.

 A Harbor node can run standalone, or on the same node as your router.
-This may be the preferred option if wish to use the same DNS name for Harbor and Router services.
-Otherwise, create new DNS entry for the harbor node, so that consumers of the port do not have to address it by its external IP.
+This may be the preferred option if you wish to use the same DNS name for Harbor and Router services.
+Otherwise, create a new DNS entry for the harbor node, so that consumers of the port do not have to address it by its external IP.